K01603779/Master_ReactvieServers/WebShop/Node.js/Webshop/README.md

  - `sendRegisterUser`sends a user registration request
  - `sendSearchItem` client sends a request to the server to search the database for the items with the given name
  - `sendGetTransactions` sends a request to retrieve all the previous performed purchases
- - `sendModifyCart` sends a cart modifiaction request (add or remove items from the cart)
+ - `sendModifyCart` sends a cart modification request (add or remove items from the cart)
- - `sendCheckOut` send a checkout request to initate the checkout
+ - `sendCheckOut` send a checkout request to initiate the checkout
 ---